-In 2013, the American Medical Association (AMA) commissioned a study by the Rand Corporation to identify high-priority determinants of physician professional satisfaction.10 The authors reported that two important factors influencing professional satisfaction are the use of electronic health records (EHRs) and physicians’ perceptions of their ability to provide high-quality care.
+In 2013, the American Medical Association (AMA) commissioned a study by the Rand Corporation to identify high-priority determinants of physician professional satisfaction.12 The authors reported that two important factors influencing professional satisfaction are the use of electronic health records (EHRs) and physicians’ perceptions of their ability to provide high-quality care.
 Other factors that affect physician professional satisfaction include the following:

 Each individual family physician uniquely experiences his or her professional role within the context of many variables.
-These interacting variables form a family physician ecosystem (Figure 1).
-Potential solutions to improve personal well-being and professional satisfaction must be customized based on the family physician’s experience of this ecosystem.
+Five influential elements interact to form the family physician ecosystem illustrated in Figure 1.

-(2014 COD) (2017 COD)
+(2014 COD) (October 2023 COD)